There are both advantages and disadvantages to no till farming.

 Less Soil Erosion: In no till farming, the soil is more resistant to erosion caused by wind and water.
 This is especially true when an abundance of mulch cover (stalks, straw, leaves, pods, chaff) is maintained on the soil surface.

 Less Soil Compaction: Ground that is not tilled is less compacted than soil that is tilled.
 Tillage busts up the natural soil structure.
 Loss of structure makes the soil less able to support heavy loads, such as the wheel traffic from tillage operations.
 Loss of structure also makes the soil inherently more vulnerable to compaction.
 Many people think that soil needs to be loosened with tillage, for water infiltration and root growth.
-However, after a heavy rain, that tilled soil has all ran back together again – so people think that more tillage is needed.
+However, after a heavy rain, tilled soil has all run back together again – so people think that more tillage is needed.
 In the long run, tillage leads to more tillage, and the soil becomes in ever worsening condition.
 Click the linked text to learn more about how no till farming effects the soil.

 Lower Fuel Costs: Fewer passes across the field in no till farming will dramatically reduce fuel costs.